Austria after the Anschluss

 Sc�ne d'humiliation � Vienne o� des Juifs sont forc�s de nettoyer le sol d'une rue.
 Vienne, Autriche, apr�s mars 1938.

-Sc ne d'humiliation Vienna o of the Jews are forced to clean the ground of a street.
-Vienna, Austria, after March 1938.
+As a humiliation, Vienna o, Jews were forced to clean the floor of a street.
+Vienna, Austria, March 1938.

 Camp de concentration de Dachau : des d�port�s construisent un nouveau camp S.S. � c�t� de l'usine de munitions.
 Allemagne, 28 juin 1938.

-Dachau concentration camp: ports are building a new camp S.S. c t of the munitions factory.
+Dachau concentration camp: some ports are building a new SS camp for the munitions factory.
 Germany, June 28, 1938.